 Scientific Research

-in Collaboration with MV Clasina, Orkney Skate Trust, MARECO, DNA Divers & Edinburgh Napier University.
+in collaboration with MV Clasina, Orkney Skate Trust, DNA Divers & Edinburgh Napier University and University of the Highlands and Islands.

 Scientific Journal article co-authorship: